 How Does SSL Work?

 SSL carries high importance because it provides secure transmission of sensitive information such as credit card numbers, social security numbers, and login credentials.
 If a website has a membership option, it means that the website carries the information of its members.
-So it is important that checking if the website has an SSL when signing in for a website.
+So it is important to check if the website has an SSL when signing in for a website.
 Yet, how can you know if a website has SSL?
 It is pretty easy to see.
 When you take a look at the address bar, you will see that it writes ‘https.’
 This means that the website has SSL.
 If you only see ‘http,’ it means that the website does not have one.

 What happens if the website does not have SSL?
 The data is sent between browsers and servers in plain text.
 It means that the information is clearly visible.
-So, without a Security Sockets Layer, a malicious hacker can see the information being sent between the server and the client, get it and use it for malicious purposes.
+So, without a Security Sockets Layer, a malicious hacker can see the information being sent between the server and the client, get it, and use it for malicious purposes.

-Of course, SSL is not just a security software that protects your data on your website.
+Of course, SSL is not just a security software that protects the data on your website.
 It is also a security protocol.
 A protocol describes how the algorithms in their area should be applied.
 In this case, the SSL security protocol determines the encryption of both the connection and the data being transmitted.

 Why Is SSL Important?

-What Is SSL Certificate?
+What Is an SSL Certificate?

 Domain Validation Certificate

-It is an SSL certificate that provides 2048 bit encryption for websites.
+It is an SSL certificate that provides 2048-bit encryption for websites.
 Domain Validation Certificate (DV) is also known as the Standard SSL Certification.
 It does not require a document when getting it.
 You can also find free domain validation certificates as well.
 You only need to prove that you have control of your domain name.
 It is the most basic certification type.
 When you get this certificate, you can see the green padlock sign on your website’s address bar.
 It shows that the website is secure.

 Organization Validation Certificate

 Organization Validation Certificate is the type of certificate that only registered companies and businesses that are legally accountable.
 In order to get this certificate, you need more than proving your control over the domain name.
-You have to prove that your company or business is registered legally.
+You also have to prove that your company or business is registered legally.
 This certificate is suitable for businesses that collect data from the public.
 It is called Organization Validation Certificate (OV) because individuals cannot get this certificate.
 Only businesses and organizations are allowed to have it.